CAASM Use Case #1 – Find and fix missing device agents use case for cybersecurity observability with SJULTRA and CAASM

 Let's get querying

-Once we’ve got Axonius set up (which, by the way, SJULTRA offers a free 30-day trial for), the fun begins.
+Once we’ve got CAASM set up (which, by the way, SJULTRA offers a free 30-day trial for), the fun begins.
 We can start building queries to find those elusive devices that are dodging our security measures.

 Want to find all Windows devices without the Carbon Black agent?
 No problem!
 Here’s how we do it: